m-barneto/CSC289-Capstone/README.md

 # Create the virtualenv named venv
 python -m venv .venv

+# Figure out how to activate the venv depending on your OS

 # Install the packages from the requirements.txt into the venv
 pip install -r requirements.txt